Modem: 1980s

+Meanwhile, a number of Videotex services, especially France's Minitel arose.
+These used V.23, which was asymmetric full-duplex and allowed "pages" of information to be downloaded at 1,200-bit/s at the same time as accepting user input at 75-bit/s.

 Echo cancellation became a feature of modems in this period, which allowed both modems to ignore their own reflected signals.
 This way both modems can simultaneously transmit and receive over the full spectrum of the phone line, improving the available bandwidth.

 Additional improvements were introduced by quadrature amplitude modulation (QAM) encoding, which increased the number of bits per symbol to four through a combination of phase shift and amplitude.

 Transmitting at 1,200 baud produced the 4,800 bit/s V.27ter standard, and at 2,400 baud the 9,600 bit/s V.32.
 The carrier frequency was 1,650 Hz in both systems.

 The introduction of these higher-speed systems also led to the development of the digital fax machine during the 1980s.
 While early fax technology also used modulated signals on a phone line, digital fax used the now-standard digital encoding used by computer modems.
 This eventually allowed computers to send and receive fax images.